hebam17/chat-app/README.md

 ## Branches

-- main => will have all this features
+- main => will have all these features
-- authjwt => will have more advanced jwt auth system
+- authjwt => will have a more advanced JWT auth system
 - Router => will implement React router to the app